-There will be both general and specialist negotiators involved in this process.
-It’s likely those specialists will be civil servants who have long provided liaison between the UK and other Member States as part of the EU law-making process.
+There are general and specialist negotiators involved in this process.
+The specialist civil servants have long provided liaison between the UK and other Member States as part of the EU law-making process and are currently much involved.
 Maintaining and building links with these experts will be vital in ensuring that a business or sector has its interests protected to the fullest possible degree.

 In many respects, engagement by UK companies in the EU will increasingly mirror engagement from US-based businesses.
 Many American firms have extensive contacts with EU officials and elected representatives and regularly seek to influence the development of policy.
 They must rely, however, on arguments based on science or trade and employment within Member States rather than the impact of a law on their home market – as UK firms could and can currently do for the foreseeable future.

 Much depends on the shape of the deal achieved by the UK in the coming years.
 In any event, The Whitehouse Consultancy can help.
 Our European team has more than a decade’s worth of experience conducting successful campaigns on behalf of multinational corporations, small companies and pan-European trade associations.
 Our success is based on our multilingual team’s expertise in European politics and law, as well as valuable experience of working with and within the institutions of the European Union.